 Place chocolate dough on vanilla and roll gently to seal.
 Roll up the two doughs, jelly-roll fashion, as tightly as possible.
 Wrap tightly in plastic wrap and refrigerate overnight or freeze.

 To bake cut dough roll in 1/4-inch slices and place on a lightly greased, rimmed baking sheet, about 1 inch apart.
 Bake in preheated Sun Oven 10 to 15 minutes.

 Makes about 2 1/2 dozen cookies.

 Cookies are one of the few things that will burn in the Sun Oven.
 Set a timer so you don’t forget about them.
 Always use a rimmed baking sheet or they might slide off.

 This entry was posted on Sunday, October 9th, 2011 at 3:30 am and is filed under Cookies, Daily Solar Cooking Recipe, Vegetarian.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.